 In 2013, an estimated 18 million people struggled with symptoms of alcohol dependence or abuse.
 However, only 1.4 million - less than 10% - received any type of treatment.
 The National Institute on Alcohol Abuse and Alcoholism along with the Substance Abuse and Mental Health Services Administration (SAMHSA) recommend medication assisted treatment (MAT) for the treatment of moderate to severe alcohol use disorder.

 Find help for your loved one struggling with addiction.
 Download our free resources:

 What is alcohol use disorder?

-Alcohol use disorder, also known as alcohol dependence, alcoholism, and alcohol abuse, is a treatable medical disorder.
+Alcohol use disorder, also known as alcohol dependence, and alcohol abuse, is a treatable medical disorder.
 Alcohol use disorder occurs when the body can no longer function without alcohol due to overconsumption over time.
 This makes detoxification from alcohol especially difficult and potentially life threatening.

 What are the side effects of alcohol use disorder?

 - Emotional changes

 - Sleep disruption